🤬 Understanding the Anger Within Us: The Journey to Calmness

 🛠️ Why Rising Calm Works

-Understand the deeper root of your frustration
+Understand the deeper roots of your frustration

 Use faith practices to reconnect with clarity and compassion